Mose and Lillian S. Bohn Professor of Electrical Engineering and Computing and Mathematical Sciences

 List of Research Areas

-communications theory, information theory, adaptive and statistical signal processing, robust and distributed control, DNA microarrays, random matrices, group representation theory
+communications theory, information theory, adaptive and statistical signal processing, robust and distributed control, machine learning, high-dimensional statistics, convex optimization, DNA microarrays, random matrices, group representation theory

 EE News about Babak Hassibi